Actor Heath Freeman of ‘Bones,’ ‘NCIS’ dead at 41 - NewsBreak

 According to NBC News , manager Joe S. Montifiore confirmed his death Tuesday morning, although the circumstances surrounding Freeman’s passing are not yet known.

 “We are truly devastated at the loss of our beloved Heath Freeman,” Montifiore said in a statement to NBC.
-“A brilliant human being with an intense and soulful spirit, he leaves us with an indelible imprint in our hearts.”AMBER Alert issued for missing 3-year-old Noah Clare in Tennessee & Arizona
+“A brilliant human being with an intense and soulful spirit, he leaves us with an indelible imprint in our hearts.”San Diego Zoo river hippo with degenerative illness dies: ‘Otis will be greatly missed’

 Freeman’s IMDb page says he played killer Howard Epps on “Bones” from 2005 to 2007 and Benjamin Frank on “NCIS.”